 - C. The applicant shall maintain conservation flows below each intake in accordance with the table in Section IV(i).
-No withdrawals shall occur during periods when these source streams are flowing at less than the specified conservation flow rates. - D. After the tenth year of flow recording at the diversions on Falls Brook, Roaring Brook, the Ottauquechee River the site-specific February median flow shall be recalculated, subject to Department approval, and that value shall become the minimum conservation flow for those sources. - E. After the tenth year of flow recording at the diversions on Woodward Reservoir (Reservoir Brook) and Mendon Brook, the site-specific February median flow shall be determined, subject to Department approval, and that value, if higher than 0.80 csm, shall become the minimum conservation flow for those sources.
+No withdrawals shall occur during periods when these source streams are flowing at less than the specified conservation flow rates or outside of the specified periods. - D. After the tenth year following the effective date of flow recording at the diversions on Falls Brook, Roaring Brook, and the Ottauquechee River, the site-specific February median flow shall be recalculated, subject to Department approval, and that value shall become the minimum conservation flow for these sources. - E. After the tenth year following the effective date of flow recording at the diversions on Woodward Reservoir (Reservoir Brook) and Mendon Brook, the site-specific February median flow shall be determined, subject to Department approval, and that value, if higher than 0.80 csm, shall become the minimum conservation flow for those sources.
 If the revised February median flow is less than 0.80 csm, the applicant may request a permit amendment to reduce the flow standard, subject to a demonstration of water need in accordance with Section 16-05 (Alternatives Analysis) of the rules for snowmaking water withdrawals, or any applicable regulations in place at that time. - F. The snowmaking alternatives analysis shall be updated, and the updated analysis filed with the Department at intervals of 10 years or less.
 The first updated analysis will be due August 1, 2029.

-G. A revised snowmaking alternatives analysis shall be submitted to the Department any time there are proposed material changes to the system design beyond those specified in the alternative analysis submitted for this certification., such as an additional water source, an increase in pump capacity, or an increase in snowmaking acreage in excess of 15% of the near term buildout scenario described in the findings of this certification.
+G. A revised snowmaking alternatives analysis shall be submitted to the Department any time there are proposed material changes to the system design beyond those specified in the alternative analysis submitted for this certification, such as an additional water source, an increase in pump capacity, or an increase in snowmaking acreage in excess of 15% of the near term buildout scenario described in the findings of this certification.